For a list of the Historical Awards up to the end of 2024 click here

 1

-The Kevin Wren Award is awarded to the champion male swimmer who achieves the most points during the year from their best 4 results from ABCCC meets.
+The Kevin Wren Award is awarded to the champion male swimmer who achieves the most points during the year from any 3 Club Challenges (CCs), together with the State Swim calculated on the basis of 4, 3, 2, 1 (for first, second, third, and a completed swim respectively).
+For each CC a maximum of 3, and for the State swim, a maximum of 5 individual swims can be taken into account.
 The trophy was donated by Audrey Wren in memory of her late husband Kevin.

 2

 The Cliffe Webb Award is awarded to the champion swimmer who achieves the most points from the State Championships and our hosted ABCCC meet.
 Winners of the Kevin Wren and Lynda Joachim awards in the same year are not eligible for this award.
+Calculation is on the basis of 4, 3, 2, and 1 for first, second, third and a completed swim respectively.
+For the CC a maximum of 3, and for the State swim, a maximum of 5 individual swims can be taken into account.
 Inaugurated in 2002, the trophy was donated by Cliffe Webb, who joined the Club on a visit from the UK and who continues to enjoy his association with the club.

 3